howdyai/botkit/readme-slack.md

 });
 ```

+### Receive an interactive message callback

 ```
 // receive an interactive message, and reply with a message that will replace the original controller.on('interactive_message_callback', function(bot, message) {

+    // check message.actions and message.callback_id to see what action to take...

     bot.replyInteractive(message, {
         text: '...',